Skip to content

 4. Add io_map routes for outbound and inbound systems.

-5. Add references/qualifiers and reusable anchors.
+5. Add references/qualifiers and reusable nested statement definitions.

 6. Add metadata, README, and CHANGELOG.